-The four mile tunnel will run beneath the London Borough of Newham from Abbey Mills to Beckton and it will help prevent more than 16 million tonnes of sewage mixed with rainwater overflowing into the River Lee each year, by capturing it and transferring it to Beckton Sewage Treatment Works, which is being expanded to enable it to deal with the increased volumes of sewage and flood water.
+The four-mile tunnel will run beneath the London Borough of Newham from Abbey Mills to Beckton, and it will help prevent more than 16 million tonnes of sewage mixed with rainwater overflowing into the river Lee each year, by capturing it and transferring it to Beckton Sewage Treatment Works, which is being expanded to enable it to deal with the increased volumes of sewage and flood water.

 A new main shaft pumping station is being constructed within a 38m diameter, 80m deep shaft at Beckton and linked to the main Lee Tunnel.
 The main area of the Pumping Station will be divided into two dry well compartments which shall house the pumps and motors to pump the storm water into Beckton STW for treatment.

-In addition the pumping station has two designated access shafts to allow safe ingress and egress from the pumping station for maintenance.
+In addition, the pumping station has two designated access shafts to allow safe ingress and egress from the pumping station for maintenance.

-ATS have worked in the water industry as specialist ventilation and odour control providers for 20 years and were approached by MVB to quote for the ventilation for this specialist project.
+Air Technology Systems have worked in the water industry as specialist ventilation and odour control providers for 20 years and were approached by MVB to quote for the ventilation for this specialist project.

-ATS were chosen to deliver the ventilation package because of our innovative design and installation methods.
+Air Technology Systems were chosen to deliver the ventilation package because of our innovative design and installation methods.
 The ventilation systems to serve the main shaft are designed to achieve a safe working environment for operatives due to the risk of hydrogen sulphide being present, but additionally to overcome the huge heat gain from the large pumps.

 The Access Shafts had different design requirements with a need to provide both general ventilation to the stairways, but also to pressurise the entire access shafts for firefighting.
 The system has been fully designed in accordance with BS EN 12101-6:2005 to provide a Class B system for means of escape and firefighting.